chiselverify/chiselverify/README.md

 The interesting part of the code can be found in `Functional_coverage_test/src/test/scala/coverage` and a test use case can be found in `Functional_coverage_test/src/test/scala/gcd/GcdTesters2.scala`

 #### What is done
 So far a basic version of a _verification plan_ has been implemented.
 This allows one to define constructs similar to _SystemVerilog_'s `covergroup`, `coverpoint` and `bins`.
-The structure of the system can be seen in the below diagram.
+The structure of the system can be seen in the diagram below.
 ![Structure of the Coverage system](CoverageChisel.png)

 ##### Coverage Reporter